kunukn/react-slide-toggle/README.md

     /*
       markup example
-      where setCollapsibleElement, onToggle and range are used */
+      where setCollapsibleElement, onToggle and progress are used */
     return <div className="slide-toggle">
       <div className="slide-toggle__header">